James Outman Preview, Player Props: Dodgers vs. Marlins

 James Outman vs. Marlins Preview, Player Prop Bets - August 19

-James Outman -- with a slugging percentage of .531 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Eury Perez on the hill, on August 19 at 3:00 PM ET.
+James Outman -- .200 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with Braxton Garrett on the mound, on August 19 at 9:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Marlins.
+He notched a home run while going 1-for-3 in his most recent game against the Marlins.

 James Outman Game Info & Props vs. the Marlins